-- 2.5.8 Clifton Scannell Emerson on behalf of Fingal County Council, prepared the Proposed Closure of Porterstown Road Railway Level Crossing study. - 2.5.9 Fingal County Council with part funding from the NTA have recently completed the Porterstown Link road which, combined with Dr. Troy bridge, provides an alternative route for traffic, facilitating the closure of the Porterstown Level Crossing. - 2.5.10 The alternative for pedestrian and cyclists is the provision of a footbridge.
-The options considered are as follows: - Option 1: footbridge to the west of the existing level crossing - Option 2: pedestrian/cyclist footbridge with full universal access ramps - 2.5.11 The Conclusions of the study were as follows: - The provision of a Pedestrian Footbridge Option 1 is recommended.
-This provides pedestrian access across the closed level crossing in the most efficient manner. - An alternative with full universal access is in place for people via Dr. Troy Bridge. - Cyclists can also avail of the alternative route which has dedicated cycle facilities in place.
+- Option 1: footbridge to the west of the existing level crossing 0 - Option 2: pedestrian/cyclist footbridge with full universal access ramps - 2.5.11 The Conclusions of the study were as follows: - The provision of a Pedestrian Footbridge Option 1 is recommended.
+This provides pedestrian access across the closed level crossing in the most efficient manner. - 0 An alternative with full universal access is in place for people via Dr. Troy Bridge. - Cyclists can also avail of the alternative route which has dedicated cycle 0 facilities in place.